FreyGeospatial/vscode_settings/README.md

 vscode settings for my personal use

-note to self: depending on machine, sometimes I like my theme to be: "workbench.colorTheme": "Tomorrow Night Blue",
+note to self: sometimes I like my theme to be: "workbench.colorTheme": "Tomorrow Night Blue",